TChatzigiannakis/TinyReflectiveToolkit/README.md

 ### License ###

 * Copyright (C) 2014  Theodoros Chatzigiannakis
 * Distributed under the GNU GPLv3.
-For more information, see LICENSE.md
+For more information, see LICENSE
 * If you would like to receive this software under a different license, feel free to contact me.